Hawaii vs. New Mexico State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Hawaii has combined with its opponents to put up more than 61.5 points just once this year.
+- Hawaii and its opponents have combined for 61.5 points -- this matchup's over/under -- just once this year.

-- New Mexico State and its opponents have combined to score more than 61.5 points in one game this season.
+- New Mexico State has combined with its opponents to score more than 61.5 points in one game this season.

-- Saturday's over/under is 16.4 points higher than the combined 45.1 PPG average of the two teams.
+- The combined points per game average of the two teams, 45.1, is 16.4 points fewer than Saturday's over/under.

-- This contest's over/under is 5.6 points lower than the 67.1 these two squads combine to give up per game in 2021.

-- The Rainbow Warriors and their opponents have scored an average of 65.3 points per game in 2021, 3.8 more than Saturday's total.
+- Rainbow Warriors games this season feature an average total of 65.3 points, a number 3.8 points higher than Saturday's over/under.

 Hawaii Stats and Trends

-- In games that Hawaii churns out more than 450.5 yards, the team is 0-1 against the spread and 1-1 overall.
+- When Hawaii churns out more than 450.5 yards, the team is 0-1 against the spread and 1-1 overall.

-- The Rainbow Warriors have turned the ball over one more time (9 total) than the Aggies have forced a turnover (8) this season.
+- This year, the Rainbow Warriors have turned the ball over nine times, one more than the Aggies' takeaways (8).

 - Find the latest spread and moneyline odds for Hawaii at SISportsbook.